iambumblehead/fnguard/README.md

 typeof null === 'object' && typeof [] === 'object'
 ```

 Analogous comparison does not pass `fnguard`.
-Run the tests or look at the source code (small) to understand how it handles comparison.
+Run the tests or look at the [source code][1] (small) to understand how it handles comparison.
 ```javascript
 fnguard.isobj(null); // error !fnguard.check.isobj(null)
 fnguard.isobj([]);   // error !fnguard.check.isobj([])